Beware of those cute summer sandals. Overuse may cause foot pain and other serious problems.

 If these treatments don’t work, your doctor may recommend wearing a boot cast for three to six weeks or custom-made shoe inserts.

-So if you feel your trendy summer footwear slapping against your heels as you step, treat your heels to some cushiony pads for protection.
+So, if you feel your flip flops slapping against your heels as you step, treat your heels to some cushiony pads for protection.
 Also, give your heels a rest sometimes by wearing a more structured and supportive shoe.

 Non-surgical treatment almost always improves the pain.
 Only rarely is surgery recommended as a treatment for heel pain.